raspberrypilearning/guess-the-flag/en/step_9.md

 --- challenge ---
 ### Challenge
 + Play different sounds if the player was right and if the player was wrong
++ Use broadcasts to make the bear sprite (not the flag sprite) report whether the player was right or wrong
 --- /challenge ---